United States v Iran (1998 FIFA World Cup): Background

-Since the overthrow of the pro-Western (see 1953 Iranian coup d'état for more details) Shah of Iran, Mohammad Reza Pahlavi, due to the Iranian revolution, and the attack on the American embassy in Iran, and the American support for Iraq during the Iran-Iraq war, relations between the two countries had been hostile.
+Since the overthrow of the democratically elected (see 1953 Iranian coup d'état for more details) Prime Minister of Iran, Mohammad Mosaddegh by the US and the UK, due to his policy to nationalize Iran's oil industry, and the American support for Iraq, and the US killing of all 290 Iranian passengers on Iran Air Flight 655, relations between the two countries had been hostile.

 According to FIFA regulations, teams in each match are classified as team A or team B. Team B, Iran in this match, typically walks towards team A for the pre-match handshakes.
 The supreme leader of Iran, Ali Khamenei, "gave express orders that the Iranian team must not walk towards the Americans".
 Mehrdad Masoudi, one of the FIFA media officers of the match, negotiated with the US team, and as a result, the Americans walked towards the Iranians.

 During a delicately choreographed pregame ceremony, the Iranian players gifted white roses to their American opponents as a symbol of peace.